kailash-manasarovar/statement/docs/personal/egg-theft.md

 ## Dublin April 2025

-- I hope this was the first time they did it... which means any offspring arising from surgeries happening in [my hotel room at the Anantara](../timeline/2025/may.md#transforming-touch-intensive-in-dublin) could be months old already.
+- This was the first time they did it... which means any offspring arising from surgeries happening in [my hotel room at the Anantara](../timeline/2025/may.md#transforming-touch-intensive-in-dublin) could be months old already.

 ## Dorset theft